learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 You've changed what's on the screen!

-Feel free to set as many properties as you'd like &mdash; this is a good chance to look around and explore different properties of DOM elements.
+Feel free to set as many properties as you'd like — this is a good chance to look around and explore different properties of DOM elements.

 Let's adjust the display: